1961 CLEMENTE POST CEREAL BASEBALL CARDS

 The 1961 Post Roberto Clemente set is also unique in that it was distributed over two separate series within the same calendar year.
 The first 11 cards were inserted randomly into cereal boxes from March through June.
 Then in August, Post issued another mini-run of the final 8 cards to complete the story of Clemente’s 1960 season.

-Read also: AMERICAN BASEBALL CARDS FOR SALE
+Read also: ORIGIN OF BASEBALL CARDS

 While not truly “rare” in the strictest sense, the 1961 Clemente Post cards hold considerable appeal to collectors for their innovativeness, high production value, and representation of Clemente during one of his best seasons.
 He finished 3rd in the NL MVP voting that year while batting .351 with 16 HR and 95 RBI.
 Naturally, the cards helped boost his growing popularity.